Shredivan/Knowtein-Desktop-App/README.md

 **Disclaimer:**
 This is a personal project.
 If you are going to use it to help monitor your protein intake, you do so at your own risk.
-Please do so with caution.

 **TODO:**